 Not only do uniforms make your team look more professional, they help build brand awareness.
 It takes about 5 to 7 impressions of your brand for someone to remember your company.
 Employees clad in custom logo uniforms help you earn name recognition more quickly.

 But who should pay for uniforms?
 A recent discussion with some Housecall Pro customers revealed how they handle uniform expenses at their own home services companies.
 Some companies cover the entire cost while others split the price of uniforms with their new hires.
 But wait, could a company require employees to foot the entire bill?
-Here is what to consider about each option.
+Here is our advice on who should pay for uniforms.

 Should I pay for my employee’s uniforms?